oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

         enumerate all of the information necessary to completely define the meaning and scope of the command

- - The activities to be performend by the Actuator on receipt of the Request
+ - The activities to be performend by the Actuator on receipt of the Request and the information expected to be returned

  - The **OpenC2 Response**
    - The data types and structures appropriate for responding to this Request